-Add an image in here Cast of Characters My Parents - My Best Friend - My Favourite Teacher - My First Boss - My First Boyfriend/Girlfriend - Syn opsis Act One School, Friends and Fun Act Two Fashion and Music Act Three The Future The Met is an arts venue in Bur E well as workshops for children, young people and adults with disabilities.
-Find us online at www.themet.org.uk or across social media. ънт × И-х
+Act One School, Friends and Fun Fashion and Music The Future

+The Met is an arts venue in Bury featuring music, theatre and family events as well as workshops for children, young people and adults with disabilities.
+Find us online at www.themet.org.uk or across social media.